savoirtech/apache-cxf-soap-performance/README.md

 We do not appear to be achieving the theoretical velocity our quick tests suggested, lets see if GC is our bottleneck.

-For this run we return to Java 17, and switch our Xmx setting to 100GB.
+For this run we return to Java 17, and switch our Client Xmx setting to 100GB.
 The extra heap space may help reduce runtime GC.

 ``` bash
 MAVEN_OPTS="-Xms32m -Xmx102400m -Dmaven.artifact.threads=5"